 The next day one newspaper's headline said, Home Runs: Gehrig, DiMaggio, and Huffman.
 "I kept that clipping," Bennie reminisced.
 "That was pretty good company!"

 Part of Huffman's story, however, included his relationship with the "Rajah," Rogers Hornsby.
 Evidently St. Louis' front office took a dim view of Hornsby's managing after three seasons in which the Browns finished no higher than sixth place.
 Bill Killefer, who managed St. Louis to a sixth-place ranking in 1932, started the 1933 season, but his record was 34-57 when he was fired.
-Coach Allen Sothoron took over briefly, piloting the club to a pair of wins in ten games.
+Coach Allen Sothoron took over briefly, piloting the club to a pair of wins in eight games.
 The Browns finally hired Hornsby, who produced a 19-33 ledger during the last third of the season.

 On August 6, 1937, Shirley Povich, legendary sportswriter for the Washington Post, opined in his column "This Morning" that Hornsby had contributed to his recent firing due to his designation of Huffman as the starting catcher over Hemsley.
 Following a series between the Nationals and the Browns, Povich quoted several unnamed St. Louis players as saying, "The whole thing was a joke.
 Huffman couldn't carry Hemsley's glove.
 It was a crying shame to play the rookie as our catcher, but Hornsby tried to get away with it.
 He wasn't concerned about the success of the Browns.
 He was more concerned about Huffman making good.
 Hornsby, you see, is half owner of the baseball school that Huffman came out of and he tried to make Huffman a first-year sensation, so it would reflect credit on his school and up the enrollment next year.
 That's one of the things why Hornsby wasn't popular with our players."